A person in a white shirt and brown head scarf holding a plate of food Description automatically generated

 When we order satay, my kids will request for ketupats.
 This fragrant rice wrapped in young coconut leaves are extra yummy, and my elder son might pair it with the peanut sauce if he’s feeling up for some spice.

 When it comes to celebrating Hari Raya, ketupats symbolise the purity of hearts asking for forgiveness.
-Apart from being part of a feast where delicious food such as Ayam Masak Merah, Beef Rendang and Lontong are also served up, paper woven diamond shaped ketupats are often used as decoration too.
+Apart from serving as part of a feast with delicious food such as Ayam Masak Merah, Beef Rendang, and Lontong, people often use paper-woven diamond-shaped ketupats as decoration.

 Have older kids who are interested to learn about the 5 pillars of Islam which relates to fasting (sawm), pilgrimage (hajj) and almsgiving (zakat)?
 These 5 key practices are considered the foundation of Muslim life which they need to commit to these throughout their lifetime.

 I hope these bite-sized and simplified facts about Hari Raya offer some insights to your little ones too.
-There’s so much more to learn about our Muslim friend’s culture and traditions but this has been kept simple so I can share with my young children.
+We can learn so much more about our Muslim friends’ culture and traditions, but I have kept this simple to share with my young children.
 Besides filling their schedule with enrichment classes in Singapore, it is imperative to impart social awareness and life skills to our kids too.
 What are some questions your curious children have asked about Hari Raya?

 Related Posts